Zestylogic/FMark/FMark/Parser/README.md

 Sub-functions have been tested as they are written.
 Each time the code changes, the test bench will be run to ensure code correctness.
 What's more, it is easier to find point of failure from the `Expecto` test result, by examining the list of failed tests.

+Property tests can be done to ParserHelperFunctions, where putting a random integer to e.g. `WHITESPACE ()`.
+But this does not make too much difference than unit tests since it's the order of Tokens that matters.

 ## Test cases
 ### `parser`
 Test top level `parser` functionality